ibm-cloud-docs/vpc/vsi_is_profiles.md

 Memory profiles with the mx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), EU Germany (Frankfurt), Spain (Madrid), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

 3rd generation profiles with the mx3d prefix are available in the Dallas, London, Frankfurt, Washington DC, Toronto, and Madrid regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
-To access profiles for 3rd generation virtual server instances that include vCPU that is greater than 64 vCPU, contact IBM Support.
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
 {: preview}